BhavaniPonnuri/credit-card-fraud-detection/README.md

     * This preprocessor is saved as pickle file.

 3. Model Training :
-    * In this phase base model is tested on different machine learning algorithms such as RandomForest Classifier, XGBoost Classifier, AdaBoost Classifier, Catboost Classifier, LGBM Classifier.
+    * In this phase base model is tested on different machine learning algorithms such as RandomForest Classifier, XGBoost Classifier, AdaBoost Classifier, LGBM Classifier.
 The best model found was Random Forest Classifier.
     * After this hyperparameter tuning is performed.
     * A final model is created with the RandomForest Classifier.
     * This model is saved as pickle file.